Last Updated: 1/25/23 | January 25th, 2023

 The Logistics of Choosing a Tour

-Most gorilla families are constantly monitored and tracked so tourists are able to see them.
-Rarely are there situations when tourists do not see them, even on the shorter 3 day tours.
-On average, it is between $500 to $800 for the tour, depending on the tour operator and also the size of the group.
-When you have a larger group the costs go down since you are able to fill up the transportation vehicle.
+Most gorilla families are constantly monitored and tracked so tourists can see them, and tourists almost always do, even on shorter three-day tours.
+On average, tours cost between $500 USD and $950 USD, depending on the tour operator and the size of the group.
+When you have a larger group, costs go down since you’re able to fill up the transportation vehicle.

-- $485 per person for 2 people
+- $485 USD per person for 2 people

-- $375 per person for 3 people
+- $375 USD per person for 3 people

-- $340 per person for 4–6 people
+- $340 USD per person for 4–6 people

-I arrived the day before my trek was scheduled just in case something happened or there were permit issues and I needed to find another tour operator.
+I arrived the day before my trek was scheduled just in case there were any last-minute problems and I needed to find another tour operator.
 But there was nothing to worry about.
-I paid the tour operator and we were on our way.
+I paid the tour operator, and we were on our way.